mnlandivar/FSA-PowerBI/README.md

 This approach allows all referenced queries, models, measures, and visualizations to inherit the translated account structure automatically, reducing maintenance efforts and improving consistency across the entire model.

+This design also simplifies the future integration of additional companies into the model while maintaining a consistent analytical structure.

 ### Standardized Account Structure

 [![DimAccount](https://github.com/mnlandivar/FSA-PowerBI/raw/main/Images/DataModel/DimAccounts.png)](/mnlandivar/FSA-PowerBI/blob/main/Images/DataModel/DimAccounts.png)